-5. Information for Elected Members
+5.6.
+Information for Elected Members

-5.1 It is vital for Chief Officers and officers to keep elected members informed about the major issues concerning the County Council.
-Just as importantly, elected members should be informed about proposals that affect their electoral division before they are announced publicly, and should be invited to attend County Council initiated events within their electoral division.

-- 5.2 Where an issue affecting a particular division is to be discussed by the Cabinet or a Committee, Sub-Committee or Panel on which the local councillor does not serve, the councillor will be invited to attend and may speak on it if they wish to do so.
-(This is of course subject to any overriding requirement of the Members' Code of Conduct). - 5.3 Where an elected member requests information, the fact of that request, and the information supplied, may be brought to the attention of the Cabinet Member/Chair concerned by the relevant Chief Officer. - 5.4 Elected members requests for information must always be given high priority and a response given within 2 working days where possible.
-Elected members are encouraged to share information in respect of their deadlines, to assist officers to respond appropriately.
+- 5.06.1 It is vital for Chief Officers and officers to keep elected members informed about the major issues concerning the County Council.
+Just as importantly, elected members should be informed about proposals that affect their electoral division before they are announced publicly, and should be invited to attend County Council initiated events within their electoral division. - 5.06.2 Where an issue affecting a particular division is to be discussed by the Cabinet or a Committee, Sub-Committee or Panel on which the local councillor does not serve, the councillor will be invited to attend and may speak on it if they wish to do so.
+(This is of course subject to any overriding requirement of the Members' Code of Conduct and existing protocols in place for example, Planning Committee). - 5.06.3 Where an elected member requests information, the fact of that request, and the information supplied, may be brought to the attention of the Cabinet Member/Chair concerned by the relevant Chief Officer. - 5.06.4 Elected members requests for information must always be given high priority and a response given within 2 working days where possible.
+Elected members should beare-encouraged to share information in respect of their deadlines, to assist officers to respond appropriately.